Enjoying our puzzle hints?

 Why is “HOBO” in the Green group?

-a type of bag, also a homeless person
+a type of bag or a homeless person

 Word definitions